stevenxchung/OMSCS-Notes/CS 6750 - HCI/Required Reading/Week 13 - Best of Georgia Tech HCI.md

 > Kozubaev, S., Rochaix, F., DiSalvo, C., & Le Dantec, C. (2019).
 Spaces and Traces: Implications of Smart Technology in Public Housing.
 In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems.
 ACM.

 Topic: investigating smart home technologies in the context of public housing as well as complex issues which arise (e.g., privacy and autonomy).

+## Understanding Law Enforcement Strategies And Needs For Combating Human Trafficking

+> Deeb-Swihart, J., Endert, A., & Bruckman, A. (2019).
+Understanding Law Enforcement Strategies and Needs for Combating Human Trafficking.
+In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems.
+ACM.

+Topic: interviewing officers who are combating human trafficking to understand how data can help.
+Author highlights key areas where HCI could help to improve:

+1. Visualization of geospatial data
+2. Usable security and privacy for unified databases
+3. Archaic information systems used by law enforcement